-The living room is comfy, cozy and has a beautiful view of the verdant valley below.
+The living room is comfy, cosy and has a beautiful view of the verdant valley below.
 Carrie wanted to make sure everyone knows that the house is not finished yet and she will send more pictures as she puts up trim and railings.

 The first section of this “blog post” is dedicated to the beauty of the build.
 The section below (Section B) is about the real nitty-gritty of building.

-Radiant in floor heat pays dividends throughout the heating season.
+Radiant in-floor heat pays dividends throughout the heating season.
 Heating your toes first is a gladsome feeling.